JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Additional functions

 The package includes various supplementary tools in addition to the shape generating functions mentioned earlier.
-These tools allow users to generate noise dimensions with a normal distribution and various wavy patterns, create background noise, randomize the rows of the data, reposition clusters, generate a vector whose product and sum are approximately equal to a target value, rotate structures, and normalize the data.
+These tools allow users to create background noise, randomize the rows of the data, relocate clusters, generate a vector whose product and sum are approximately equal to a target value, rotate structures, and normalize the data.
 Table \@ref(tab:add-tb-html) details these functions.

 <div class="layout-chunk" data-layout="l-body">